San Martino di Castrozza

 Siror

 Almost as high as Fiera di Primiero, Siror encompasses Nolesca, San Martino di Castrozza and Passo Rolle.
-Siror, home to some 1,200 people, is the northernmost settlement in Val Primiero.
-Huge stone fountains and traditional frescos on the front of the houses are how you’ll know you’re in the right place.
+Siror, home to some 1,200 people, is the northernmost settlement of the Primiero Valley.
+Huge stone fountains and traditional frescos on the front of the houses are how you will know you are in the right place.
 The old town hall and Sant’Andrea parish church are well worth a visit.
 Fun fact: Siror is twinned with the town of Schönberg, in the Stubai valley.
 What do these places have in common?
 A stunning view, and a long tradition of hospitality!

 Tonadico

 Tonadico is the oldest settlement in Val Primiero.
 It lies at an altitude of 760 metres, below the ruins of Castel Pietra, and was once the valley’s administrative centre.
 The townscape is bursting with images of saints and beautiful murals from throughout the ages.
-When you’re out and about keep your eyes peeled for San Vittore church, built on a hill in the 11th century, and the even older Palazzo Scopoli which is currently the town hall.
+When you are out and about keep your eyes peeled to admire the San Vittore church, built on a hill in the 11th century, and the even older Palazzo Scopoli which is currently the town hall.

 Transacqua

 Transacqua is home to 2,100 people, making it the most populous settlement in the Primiero valley.
 The parish church of San Marco and Renaissance palace of Someda are both worth a visit.
 Its lovingly tended green spaces have earned Transacqua the title of "Comune Fiorito" (blossoming municipality).
-In the 15th century, Transacqua was an important mining centre with some 500 pits.
+In the 15th century, Transacqua was an important mining center with about 500 shafts.

 Imèr